|

 Blandowski Expedition set up its base camp.
 Both Death Adder

-locations are several hundred km away from any confirmed records.
+locations are several hundred km away from any modern confirmed records.

 In South Australia the nearest record is from coastal regions north of